Mint Hill, North Carolina

 Mint Hill is a suburban town in southeastern Mecklenburg and northwestern Union counties in the U.S. state of North Carolina.
 It is a major suburb on the outskirts of Charlotte and near the Cabarrus County line.
 The population was 26,450 at the 2020 census, up from 22,722 in 2010.

 History

-Mint Hill was founded around 1750 by Scotch-Irish pioneers.
+Mint Hill was founded around 1750 by Scottish-Irish pioneers.
 It was the first town created in Mecklenburg County.

 It is not known exactly when Mint Hill received its first charter, but in 1910, town officials gave up the charter so that Mecklenburg County would build a road through Mint Hill.
 Between 1910 and 1971, Mint Hill ran on its own without elected town officials.

 In 1971, Mint Hill decided to become incorporated again.

 Geography

 Mint Hill is in southeastern Mecklenburg County, with a small portion extending southeast into Union County.
 It is bordered to the northwest by the city of Charlotte, with Uptown Charlotte, the city center, 11 mi west of the center of Mint Hill.
 The town of Matthews borders Mint Hill to the southwest, and Stallings in Union County is to the south.

 Interstate 485, the Charlotte Outerbelt, passes through the east side of Mint Hill, with access from five exits.
 North Carolina Highway 51 passes through the center of Mint Hill, while NC Highways 24 and North Carolina Highway 27 run concurrently along the northern border of the town, leading west into Charlotte and east to Midland.
 North Carolina Highway 218 has its western terminus in the center of Mint Hill and runs southeast into Fairview.

 According to the U.S. Census Bureau, the town of Mint Hill has a total area of 24.8 sqmi, of which 0.2 sqmi, or 0.91%, are water.
 The center of town sits on a ridge which drains west toward McAlpine Creek, part of the Catawba River watershed, and east toward Clear Creek, Crooked Creek, and Goose Creek, part of the Rocky River watershed leading to the Pee Dee River.